W. Claude Jones: Hawaii

 Soon after leaving the legislature, Jones married Ma'ema'e Kailiha'o Meheiwa.
-The fifteen-year old bride descended from a noble Hawaiian family whose members included Kana'ina-nui, the High Chief who killed Captain Cook in 1779, and Moana-wahine, the ranking High Priestess of Hawai'i Island in the mid-1700s.
+The fifteen-year old bride descended from a noble Hawaiian family whose members included Kana'ina-nui, the High Chief who killed Captain Cook in 1779, and Moana-wahine, the ranking High Priestess of Hawai'i Island in the mid-18th-century.
 The union produced sons Bennington, Ulysses and Elias and daughters Aletheia and Minerva before her death in 1881, at age 28, from a smallpox epidemic in Honolulu that eventually killed 287 people, most of them native Hawaiians.

 During most of the 1870s, Jones served as a judge.
 His abilities as a public speaker were also in demand with locals appreciating "his eloquence ... his commanding nose, flashing eyes and marked gestures" and bestowing the sobriquet Aeko (eagle) upon him.
 This changed in 1880, when Jones met Celso Caesar Moreno.
 The Italian man had befriended King Kalākaua and convinced the king to name him Prime Minister.
 Moreno likewise convinced Jones to resign his job as judge and to accept a position on the royal privy council.
 He accepted the position of Attorney General of Hawaii on August 14, 1880. diplomatic pressure from Britain, France, and the United States prompted the king to abandon his new cabinet.
 As a result, Jones lost his position as Attorney General on September 27, 1880.

 Hard times beset Jones after losing his position as Attorney General.
 He was unable to find a job capable of replacing the $3000/year income he had received as a judge.
 He instead served in a lesser position by becoming commissioner of Private Ways and Water Rights at Hilo.
 Then in early 1881 his fourth wife died at age 28.
 Jones married a fifth time four months later to Mary Akina.
 His final marriage lasted till late 1883, when she filed for divorce on grounds of multiple instances of adultery by her husband.

 Jones died on March 3, 1884, after a prolonged illness in Wailuku, Maui Hawaiian newspapers published a number of obituaries using information Jones had provided over the years to detail his life before his arrival in the islands.
 Roughly half of the facts provided by Jones are provably false with another quarter being unverifiable.